To traverse the spine of the World…

 Perhaps the most interesting aspect of the trip was our time spent in extremely isolated villages which were mostly Tibetan in ethnicity and religion.
 Often we would arrive in an isolated village, knock on a local’s door and immediately be invited inside where the family would cook for us and offer us space to sleep for only a few rupees in exchange.
 Walking through these areas we were often followed by children, offering us apples or potatoes and expecting nothing in exchange.
 The cultural richness of these areas astounded us.
 We were very lucky to be guided by Chhiree Sherpa, operator of Best Nepal Trekking.
 This was my third trip to Nepal with Chhiree, and he is possibly the only person to have walked the upper route of the GHT twice!
 Walking with Chhiree was especially useful because he speaks five languages, and yet we often found ourselves in areas where no-one could understand the local language.

 This trip defies a short or concise summary and weeks later I still have not found the words to adequately describe it.
-It was a truly life-changing expedition and I am grateful to the Balthasar Award trustees for their support.
+It was a truly life-changing expedition and I am grateful to the Balthasar Award trustees and especially the fund’s benefactor Dick Smith AC, for their support.
 This expedition had been five years in the planning and was immensely complicated to organise.
 We could not have achieved it without the support of the Balthasar Award, Scouts Australia, our family and our friends.
-We all learnt a great deal about what it means to plan and carry out an expedition at the limits of human endurance in an extremely unique part of the world.
-The lessons we learnt from this expedition will be with us for the rest of our lives.
+We all learned a great deal about what it means to plan and carry out an expedition at the limits of human endurance in an extremely unique part of the world.
+The lessons we learned from this expedition will be with us for the rest of our lives.

 Turramurra Rover Crew